rehman04/python-and-flask-bootcamp-create-websites-using-flask/README.md

 ---
 # What is this repository is all about?
-### This repository includes following topics to uderstands:
+### This repository includes following topics to uderstand:
    - Flask Forms , security , BluePrints etc.
    - SQLite.
    - Jinja Template.